PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_ExploratoryDataAnalysis2.md

 # Datalab 02: Exploratory Data Analysis 2

-This data-lab day will focus on preparing our data for doing an Exploratory Data Analysis (EDA).
-First, we will download data suiting our problem statement.
-Then, we will work on the project brief, specifically the EDA methodology section, and apply our data transformtion, preparation and cleaning skills to get our data in so we can do descriptive analyses to generate descriptive statistics and visualisations to populate (= fill) the EDA Methodology tab of our Power BI dashboard of our data-lab project.
+This data-lab day will focus on doing our Exploratory Data Analysis (EDA).
+First, we will download data suiting our problem statement and prepare our data; if you haven't dones so already.
+Then, we will work on the project brief, specifically the EDA methodology section, and apply our data transformtion, preparation and cleaning skills to get our data in.
+That way we can do first draft of descriptive analyses to generate descriptive statistics and visualisations to populate (= fill) the EDA Methodology tab of our Power BI dashboard.

 ## Learning Objectives
 Enable you to:
-1. generate descriptive statistics;
+1. generate descriptive statistics for a use-case;
-2. generate descriptive visualisations;
+2. generate descriptive visualisations for a use-case;
-3. write a basic EDA methodology.
+3. write a basic EDA methodology for a use-case.

 Table of contents:
 0. Datalab Preparation Review: 0.5 Hours